filotimo-project/image/README.md

 TODO: Branch for versions
-Make stable version of image, which follows the creation of a new versioned branch, like bazzite. this version should be reflected in the system. something like 40.feature addition number.minor bugfix number
+Make stable version of image, which follows the creation of a new versioned branch, like bazzite. this version should be reflected in the system.
+Reset rechunker on each feature addition number change, or major upstream version change something like 40.feature addition number.minor bugfix number